Articles of Interest

 A series of related articles written by faculty at the University of Kentucky and Vanderbilt Schools of Medicine.
 The project was coordinated by Dr. Elam.
 (NAAHP The Advisor, Sept.
 2007)

 - Changing Premed Requirements and the Medical Curriculum

 Achieving change today in medical practice requires a comprehensive change in pre-med requirements and medical courses.
 (JAMA, Sept.
 2006)

 - Patching the Pipeline

-- HPA Health Professional School Application Guide for applicants to medical, dental and veterinary school for 2014 matriculation
+- HPA Health Professional School Application Guide for applicants to medical school for 2017 matriculation

 - An Admissions OSCE: The Multiple Mini-Interview